inveniosoftware/docker-invenio/deprecated/README.md

 ### Deprecated

-These images based on CentOS 8 are deprecated.
-CentOS 8 has reached [end of life](https://www.centos.org/centos-linux-eol/).
+These images based on CentOS 7/8 are deprecated.
+CentOS 7/8 have reached [end of life](https://www.centos.org/centos-linux-eol/).